-Ant control can be a nuisance as once one venture inside your home in search of food, and scores something yummy, he’ll send a message home to call in all the troops.
+Ant control can be a nuisance as once one ventures into your home in search of food and scores something yummy, he’ll send a message home to call in all the troops.

 Never fear, as you can get ready for battle like Ant-Man with these three ingredients:

-Warning: Keep these traps away from kids or pets, as they are not safe to consume.
+Warning: Keep these traps away from kids or pets, as they are not safe for consumption.

 How to create a homemade ant trap:

 Step 1: Mix sugar and Borax

 In a small bowl, mix together 3 tablespoons of sugar with 1 tablespoon of Borax.
 Take note of the ratio of sugar to Borax, as the Borax should not overpower the sugar as ants will not take the bait if they scent the Borax.